 Dimitra received her PhD in Photochemistry/Organic Electronics from the National Technical University of Athens.
 Before that she obtained a Master’s Degree in Advanced Materials Science jointly from the Technical University of Munich, Ludvig-Maximilians University of Munich and University of Augsburg, while she also holds a Degree in Chemical Engineering from the National Technical University of Athens.
 She has gained industrial experience through internships in Procter&Gamble, Italy, and Schreiner Group, Germany.

-Targeted proof-of-concept applications include:
+Targeted proof-of-concept applications included:

 - radio frequency rectifying Schottky diodes